tamlok/vim-markdown/README.md

 * Code Blocks
   * Edit jekyll front matter code block
   * Explain in this file why I chose to avoid to highlight nested block elements
-* Emoji (GFM)
-  * Start completion when hitting `:` in insert mode only if preceded by empty spaces or is the beginning of the line
-  * Remove duplication between syntax keywords and dictionary completion
-  * More `iabbr`
 * Lists
   * `i_<BS>` on a list item with no text in it (freshly created) it will delete everything till the column 0
   * `<C-K>` on a list item it will swap it with the item above (if it exists)